JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-top-level-windows-management.md

 ### Add conditions

 You can also open and close windows using simple `if` conditions.
-In the following code sample, the application window is automatically closed after the specified delay:
+In the following code sample, the application window is automatically closed after completing a task:

 ```kotlin
 import androidx.compose.material.Text